AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The Frame dependency structure includes a mapping between Decode targets and Chains.
 The mapping gives an SFM the ability to determine the set of Chains it needs to track in order to ensure that the corresponding Decode targets remain decodable.
 Every packet includes, for every Chain, the frame_number for the previous frame in that Chain.
 An SFM can instantaneously detect a broken Chain by checking whether or not the previous frame in that Chain has been received.
 Due to the fact that Chain information for all Chains is present in all packets, an SFM can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain.

-In order to start/restart Chains, an RTP packet may reference the frame_number of the frame carried in the same RTP packet to indicate that no previous frames are needed for the Chain.
+In order to start/restart Chains, a Dependency Descriptor may reference the frame_number of the frame carried in the same RTP packet to indicate that no previous frames are needed for the Chain.
 Key frames are common cases for such '(re)start of Chain' indications.

 ##### A.4.4 Switching